Patient education: Lyme disease treatment (Beyond the Basics)

 In most people, treatment with antibiotics is very effective at eliminating symptoms, preventing complications of the disease, and curing the infection.
 Some symptoms improve rapidly with this treatment, whereas other symptoms gradually improve over weeks to months.

 This topic review discusses the treatment of Lyme disease.
 Separate topic reviews discuss what to do after a tick bite to prevent Lyme disease and the symptoms and diagnosis of Lyme disease.
-(See "Patient information: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Patient information: Lyme disease symptoms and diagnosis (Beyond the Basics)" and "Patient information: Lyme disease prevention (Beyond the Basics)".)
+(See "Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)" and "Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)" and "Patient education: Lyme disease prevention (Beyond the Basics)".)

 More detailed information about Lyme disease is available by subscription.
 (See "Epidemiology of Lyme disease" and "Clinical manifestations of Lyme disease in adults" and "Diagnosis of Lyme disease" and "Evaluation of a tick bite for possible Lyme disease" and "Treatment of Lyme disease" and "Prevention of Lyme disease".)